Healthy Recipes Blog

 Ingredients

-• Soy sauce: Or you can use a gluten-free alternative.
+• Soy sauce: Or a gluten-free alternative.

 • Rice vinegar: White wine vinegar works too.
 I don't recommend using distilled white vinegar.
 It's too acidic.

 • Hot sauce: Much like the honey, this is not about making the dish spicy.
-It's more about adding a layer of flavor.
+It's about adding a layer of flavor.
 I like to use sriracha sauce.

-Variation
+Easy Variation

-Sometimes, when pressed for time, I don't bother using the Asian-style ingredients listed in the recipe card.
+Sometimes, when pressed for time, I don't bother with the Asian-style ingredients listed in the recipe card.
 Instead, I sprinkle the oxtails with kosher salt, black pepper, garlic powder, smoked paprika, and ground cumin.

 I place them in the slow cooker pan, add ¼ cup of water, close the lid, and cook on low for 8 hours.
 The result is just as good, although it has a different flavor profile.

-• Whisk the remaining ingredients except for the cornstarch.
+Place the oxtails in your slow cooker pan.
+Whisk the remaining ingredients except for the cornstarch.
 Pour them over the oxtails.
-(Photo 2).
+Cover and cook on low for 8 hours.

 Since the oxtail is the tail of cattle, the pieces you'll get at your butcher's come in different sizes - the larger pieces are from the top of the tail, while the smaller ones are from its end.
 You can see the difference in the photo below.
+Despite the difference in sizes, you can cook all these pieces together, and they'll all come out perfectly tender.

 Different sizes of raw oxtails on a white platter.